cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 ### Types

-In this file, you define the custom types for your module.
-This includes the types from the [State](#State) section and the custom message types for your module defined in the [Transactions](#Transactions) section.
+In this file, we define the custom types for our module.
+This includes the types from the [State](#State) section and the custom message types defined in the [Transactions](#Transactions) section.

-For each new type that it not a message, you can add methods that make sense in the context of your application.
+For each new type that is not a message, it is possible to add methods that make sense in the context of the application.
 In our case, we will implement an `updateTally` function to easily update the tally of a given proposal as vote messages come in.

 Messages are a bit different.
 They implement the `Message` interface defined in the SDK's `types` folder.
 Here are the methods you need to implement when you define a custom message type:

-- `Type()`: This function returns the route name of your module.
-When messages are processed by the application, they are routed using the string returned by the `Type() method.
+- `Type()`: This function returns the name of our module's route.
+When messages are processed by the application, they are routed using the string returned by the `Type()` method.
-- `GetSignBytes()`: Return the byte representation of the message.
-Is used to sign the message.
+- `GetSignBytes()`: Returns the byte representation of the message.
+It is used to sign the message.
-- `GetSigners()`: Return addresses of the signer(s).
+- `GetSigners()`: Returns address(es) of the signer(s).
 - `ValidateBasic()`: This function is used to discard obviously invalid messages.
 It is called at the beginning of `runTx()` in the baseapp file.
 If `ValidateBasic()` does not return `nil`, the app stops running the transaction.
 - `Get()`: A basic getter, returns some property of the message.
 - `String()`: Returns a human-readable version of the message